BirdOffice-Suite/birdmenu/README.md

 Consult with an authorized medical professional before attempting to consume any foods that were described by BirdMenu.

-We are NOT responsible for any adverse reactions produced by reading menus produced by BirdMenu or consuming foods described by BirdMenu.
+We are NOT responsible for any adverse reactions caused by reading menus produced by BirdMenu or consuming foods described by BirdMenu.

 Some items described by BirdMenu may be considered taboo in some cultures or conflict with your personal beliefs and values, including descriptions of consuming meat, including pigs and vague descriptions of human cannibalism.
 If this is problematic, you may avoid using BirdMenu or consider writing a fork that accomodates your beliefs, values, and culture.
 We apologize greatly for any offensive content produced by BirdMenu.